 The apostle Paul tell us those considered saved will be resurrected at the return of Christ (1Thessalonians 4:16).
 This, however, does not tell us what happens to the vast multitude of humans who were 'waiting' yet died in this life.
 The book of Revelation, verse 5 of chapter 20, reveals that there is a second resurrection of the dead!

 Those who were in a state of 'waiting' during their initial physical existence will not live again until after Jesus' 1,000 year reign on earth.
 It is then, during God's second resurrection, that the vast majority of humanity will live a second time in the flesh and given a full chance at salvation!

 Dry bones and salvation

+Ezekiel's 'dry bones' vision tells us quite a bit regarding the Eternal's great salvation plan for man.
 In the 37th chapter God's spirit comes upon Ezekiel and takes him, in vision, to a valley full of bones.
 After the prophet walks around a bit God asks him something of a rhetorical question.
-The question is 'Can these bones LIVE?'
-In other words, are the people represented by the bones gone FOREVER?
-The prophet is then commanded to preach the following to the bones:
+The question is "Can these bones live?"
+In other words, are the people represented by the bones gone forever?

 This is, of course, a prophecy of a future resurrection from the dead.
 Who are these dry bones?
 God tells Ezekiel they are "the whole house of Israel" (verse 11).
 They symbolically cry out that their hope is lost and that they feel permanently cut off.